-Respect Yourself Respect Others "Be All You Can Be"
+"Be All You Can Be" Respect Others Respect Yourself Be a Good Learner

 Our Home/School Agreement is intended to help the child, family and school support each other in achieving the school aims and school motto.
 It has been drafted to clearly communicate expectations relating to pupils, parents/carers and the school.
 It is vital that all stakeholders know what is expected to safeguard the health, safety and well-being of everyone concerned and to maximise the learning opportunities for our pupils.
 We respectfully request parents to discuss the agreement with the child, complete it and return it to the Class Teacher.